 When administered pricing is occurring and a regional price has been reduced to the regional price cap the access settlement would first be calculated with the original price, but then would be subject to a regional scaling factor to ensure all settlement balances.
-This technique is yet to be modelled and is expected to produce some anomalous outcomes that may require further design refinement.
+This technique is yet to be modelled in detail.